viking-saver/windows-itpro-docs/windows/deployment/update/update-policies.md

 - **Pause Quality Updates Start Time**.
 Set to **Disabled** unless there's a known issue requiring time for a resolution.
 - **Deadline No Auto Reboot**.
 Default is **Disabled - Set to 0** .
 We recommend that devices automatically try to restart when an update is received.
 Windows uses user interactions to dynamically identify the least disruptive time to restart.

-There are also additional policies are no longer supported or have been superseded.
+There are also additional policies that are no longer supported or have been superseded.